Tullio Regge: Biography

+Thought

+He had shared the hypothesis (without affirming it) that "the laws of nature that we discover, or believe we discover, are actually an 'emergent property' of the Universe, that is, they do not exist from the beginning as objective rules that are progressively revealed by us, but instead derive from a self-organizing Chaos."

-Awards and honors
+Awards and honours

 He received the Dannie Heineman Prize for Mathematical Physics in 1964, the Città di Como prize in 1968, the Albert Einstein Award in 1979, and the Cecil Powell Medal in 1987.

 Regge was elected to the American Philosophical Society in 1982.

 In 1989, Regge was elected to the European Parliament as a candidate of the Italian Communist Party and served until 1994.
 Regge served as president of the Turin section of the Association for Research in Handicap Prevention (AIRH).

 He was awarded the Dirac Medal in 1996, the Marcel Grossmann Award in 1997, and the Pomeranchuk Prize in 2001.
 The asteroid 3778 Regge has been named after him.

 Regge theory, a theory of strong interaction phenomenology at high energies, and Regge calculus are named after him.